Date of Degree

 Copyright 2009 Eun Jew Kim

 Kim, Eun Jew.
-"Inclusive music education in the Republic of Korea: policies and adaptive instruction for general educators of primary school students with disabilities." dissertation, University of Iowa, 2009.
+"Inclusive music education in the Republic of Korea: policies and adaptive instruction for general educators of primary school students with disabilities."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.